 Available NOW!
 Check out Liam Hooper's NEW Book

 In Trans-Forming Proclamation, Liam Hooper tenderly explores gender and the Bible.
 This book actually defies genre.
 With rich patches of poetry, memoir, and devotional, Liam weaves together inspiring literary insights with grounded, original, and informed scholarship.
 Trans-Forming proclamation: A Transgender Theology of Daring Existence is new wine in a new wine skin.
 It is Inventive, artful, and liberating.
 Available on Amazon and published by Otherwise Engaged.

-In each episode of Bible Bash Podcast, Peterson and co-host, Liam Michael Hooper, a Trans Bible scholar, take turns presenting the text.
+In each episode of Bible Bash Podcast, , Liam Michael Hooper, a white trans Bible scholar and Don Durham, a white, cis, heterosexual farmer, minister, and podcaster take turns presenting the text.
 They then discuss.
 In addition, each episode they present another text, a non-Biblical text of note--religious or secular--that may or may not correspond to the Bible text.

 Bible Bash Podcast is a project of Ministries Beyond Welcome.